Entrance and Exit Pupil

 We first consider the effects of apertures at multiple positions in the beam path on the opening angle.
 We assume an imaging system which is focused on some object plane, and we consider rays starting from the center of the object plane.
 Figure 1 shows that apertures of different diameters at different locations can cause the same limitation of the opening angle.
 It is important to realize, however, that their effects are not the same for rays starting from a different (off-axis) location in the object plane.
 Therefore, it is not sufficient to know the maximum opening angle only.

 One solves that problem by constructing the so-called entrance pupil, which has a certain diameter and axial position.
 In Figure 2, this is shown for the system as above, but containing only the middle aperture (A2, now called A).
 That aperture is imaged to the left side, i.e., considering only the optical elements left of it.
 The rays on the object side can then be projected back to find the edge of the entrance pupil – in this case a virtual image well behind the first and even second optical surface.
 The entrance pupil is the apparent aperture as seen from the object side.

 With the knowledge of the entrance pupil, one can not only determine the maximum opening angle, but also correctly describe the limitations for rays emerging from other points in the object plane.

-For an aperture in front of other optical elements, such as A1 in Figure 1, the entrance pupil is identical with that physical aperture.
+For an aperture in front of other optical elements, such as A1 in Figure 1, the entrance pupil is identical with that physical aperture, assuming that the lenses are large enough such that they do not set the limit.
 The construction of the entrance pupil for aperture A3 in Figure 1 would again lead to a different result.
 Indeed, those three apertures would also have different optical effects on the system performance.

 For a zoom lens, the entrance pupil generally depends on the zoom setting.